Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

-Formally, (\ref{eq: Schrödinger equation}) is solved by the evolution operator $U(\beta) = e^{-\beta H}$.
-In practice, the computation of $\ket{\psi(\beta)}$ is implemented by repeated application of some linear operator that approximates $U(\Delta\beta)$ for brief periods of time.
-This is even more relevant in scenarios where the MPO representation of $H$ may be efficient, but its exponential may have an exponential bond dimension\ \cite{Bridgeman2017}.
+Formally, equation\ \eqref{eq:Schrödinger equation} is solved by the evolution operator $U(\beta) = e^{-\beta H}$.
+In practice, the computation of $\ket{\psi(\beta)}$ is implemented by repeated application of a linear operator that approximates $U(\Delta\beta)$ for brief periods of time.
+The search for such an approximant is very relevant when the MPO representation of $H$ is efficient but the unitary operator has an exponentially large bond dimension\ \cite{Bridgeman2017}.

-Since we are focused on MPOs with long range and possibly multiple layers of tensors (see for instance the QFT MPO in\ \cite{GarciaRipoll2021}), we will focus on algorithms that can be approximated using the finite-precision linear algebra techniques described above.
-In particular, we will compare four explicit methods that construct Taylor approximations of the evolution operator at discrete times $\psi_k = \psi(\beta_k)$ \begin{enumerate} \item \textbf{Euler method.} This is an explicit, first-order Taylor approximation of the evolution, with an error $\mathcal{O}(\Delta\beta)$ and simple update with a fixed time-step $\beta_k = k \times \Delta\beta$
+Since numerical analysis involves MPOs with long-range correlations and possibly multiple layers of tensors (see, for instance, the QFT MPO in\ \cite{GarciaRipoll2021}), it is relevant to seek algorithms that can be approximated using the finite-precision linear algebra techniques described above.
+This work compares four such methods:\\ 1. \underline{Euler method.} This is an explicit, first-order Taylor approximation of the evolution, with an error $\mathcal{O}(\Delta\beta)$ and simple update with a fixed time-step $\beta_k = k \times \Delta\beta$

-\item \textbf{Improved Euler or Heun method.} This is a second order, fixed-step explicit method which uses two matrix-vector multiplications to achieve an error $\mathcal{O}(\Delta\beta^2)$
+2. \underline{Improved Euler or Heun method.} This is a second-order, fixed-step explicit method which uses two matrix-vector multiplications to achieve an error $\mathcal{O}(\Delta\beta^2)$

-\item \textbf{Fourth-order Runge-Kutta method.} This popular algorithm achieves an error $\mathcal{O}(\Delta\beta^4)$ using four matrix-vector multiplications and four linear combinations of vectors
+3. \underline{Fourth-order Runge-Kutta method.} This algorithm achieves an error $\mathcal{O}(\Delta\beta^4)$ using four matrix-vector multiplications and four linear combinations of vectors

+4. \underline{Runge-Kutta-Fehlberg method.} This adaptative step method\ \cite{Fehlberg1968} combines a solver with an error per step $O(\Delta\beta^4)$ with an error estimator $O(\Delta\beta^5)$ to select a $\Delta\beta$ that keeps the error below a given tolerance---starting from a good guess of the initial step size.
+The theoretical cost starts with six evaluations of matrix-vector multiplication, plus repetitions of evolution steps if the step size is rejected.